What Are the Different Types of Office Space?

 Executive suites can come as fully serviced work space nestled within a full floor of space that has been leased to another company.
 You can often secure executive suites as a sublet with flexible terms.
 Most private office suites will offer month-to-month rent or terms in 3, 6, 9 and 12 month increments.

 On top of coming fully furnished and pre-wired for phone and internet services, the perks of an executive suite include access to a common conference room and break room, and a reception area with a receptionist.
+Which means you are all set up without the worry of planning an executive office layout.

 Understanding Types of Office Building Classifications

 Building classes serve as signals of a building’s amenities, architecture, location, and of course, cost to rent.
+Whether it is a small or large office space you are looking for building class evaluates the building not the office space.

 Most office buildings fall into one of four categories: Trophy, Class A, Class B, or Class C. However, this classification system is far from an exact science.
 There’s no industry-wide standards or benchmarks of what makes a building one class or the other — the distinction varies by market, and by what other buildings are in the neighborhood.